foylaou/aoede-Foy-/README.md

 | `SPOTIFY_BOT_AUTOPLAY` | No | Enable autoplay (true/false) |
 | `SPOTIFY_DEVICE_NAME` | No | Custom device name (default: "Aoede") |

-*Required only if not using cached credentials
+*Required only if not using cached credentials.
+Environment variables override config.toml values.

 ### Migration from Username/Password